jwodder/pyrepo/README.rst

   signatures with GPG
 - Run ``twine check`` on the sdist & wheel
-- Commit all changes made to the repository; the most recent CHANGELOG section is included in the commit message template
+- Commit all changes made to the repository; the most recent CHANGELOG section is included in the commit message template.
+The commit is then tagged & signed.

   - The release can be cancelled at this point by leaving the commit message unchanged.

-- Tag the commit and sign the tag
+  - If the project uses ``versioningit``, this step is moved to before building the sdist & wheel.

 - Push the commit & tag to GitHub
 - Convert the tag to a release on GitHub, using the commit messsage for the name and body